bhaddacak/bhaddacak.github.io/_pages/wall02.md

 ## Landscape

 Shooting landscape is my favorite activity, so I have a lot of photos of this sort.
+Here are only some of my favorites.

 ### The monastery